akalink/Setting_Menu-VRChatWorld/readme.md

  - Q: How do I assign objects to the Settings Menu prefab?
  - A: Drag the objects into respective slots in the Udon component.
 The inspector can be locked to prevent keep the desired window active.
 Check the demo scene to see how things are assigned.

+ - Q: Can I add extra options?
+ - A: Yes there are 3 extra options named "Custom" in the component.
+You are given 2 extra toggles and a slider.
+ - Q:
+ - Q: I don't like Post Processing setting provided.
+ - A: You can change the setting to suit your liking.

  - Q: Can I upload the demo scene as my own world and take pieces of it for my own world?
  - A: Yes, credit is optional.